 The observatory opened in 1908.
 It was built because of disruption to geomagnetic measurements at Kew Observatory following the advent of electric tramcars at the beginning of the 20th century.
 BGS took over responsibility for magnetic observations from the Meteorological Office in 1968.

-There is one member of BGS staff stationed at the observatory.
+BGS staff stationed at the observatory.

 Eskdalemuir magnetic observatory is part of the INTERMAGNET network.

 In June 2012 two high frequency (100 Hz) induction coil magnetometers were installed at Eskdalemuir.

 In November 2012 two electrode pairs were installed to measure the geo-electric field.

 Eskdalemuir is an ideal remote sensing location for many physical observations.
 We host a number of instruments for collaborators including:

 |57.577° N||083.712° E|

 Geomagnetic coordinates are approximations calculated using the 12th generation IGRF at epoch 2015.5.